Patient's Query

 Hi doctor,

-I have a 16-year-old daughter who gets leg pains on a regular basis but not so frequent.
+I have a 16-year-old daughter who gets leg pains regularly but not so frequently.
 It occurs let us say every three months.
-This started from childhood and she still gets it.
+This started in childhood and she still gets it.
 She told me she cannot sleep at night when she gets these leg pains.
 Do you have any advice on home remedies and medication to help her get rid of the pain?

 Hi,